-With AI (Artificial Intelligence) and RFID-based processes, Detego InStore helps to answer both questions.
+With AI (Artificial Intelligence) and RFID-based processes, Detego InStore helps to answer both questions by producing AI planograms.
 Since the manual maintenance of the planogram per store can be enormously time-consuming, we rely on machine learning procedures to define a precisely optimised size distribution for all articles across the store.
-Not only does this save an enormous amount of planning time, but also addresses the ongoing dynamics in individual stores.
+Not only does this save an enormous amount of planning time, but it also addresses the ongoing dynamics in individual stores.
 The self-learning system adapts to possibly changing conditions and continuously optimises the plan.

 During the operational process in the store, Detego InStore also supports the store personnel at several occasions: The software offers two parameters that provide information about article availability at any time and therefore represent important KPIs:

 - On-floor availability: The percentage of all available articles that are currently displayed on the sales floor